 No repairs should be carried out until an Erie claims adjuster has seen the damage and inspected it.

 Erie has a home inventory form to help claimants document the details when making Erie insurance homeowners claims. the company’s property repair program helps customers who are making home insurance claims to find qualified local contractors who carry out repairs.

 Erie Auto Insurance Phone Number

 The phone number for Erie auto insurance claims is (800) 367-3743.
-Erie offers 24/7 support for people who have been involved in a car, truck or motorcycle accidents.
+Erie offers 24/7 support for people who have been involved in car, truck, or motorcycle accidents.

 Once an auto insurance claim is filed Erie promises a claims adjuster will get in touch with the claimant immediately to review the details of the car wreck along with the auto insurance coverage.

-Claimants should keep their insurance policy details handy as well as their claims number and email addresses and phone numbers of their agent.
+Claimants should keep their insurance policy details handy as well as their claims number and email addresses and phone numbers of their agents.

 How Well Does Erie Insurance Handle General Liability Claims?

 Like most insurance companies, Erie talks a good game in ads and in its official publications.
 However, when people try to make an insurance claim, they may experience problems.
 Expensive ads cost a lot of money.
 Insurance companies seek to claw back that money by shortchanging people making claims.